Feature request #1597

 It would be of great convenience to be able to sort geometry features within QGIS.
 A potential solution for this is to add a field in Layer Properties > General, beneath Subset (aka "SQL where clause").
 This could be a simple text field "SQL order clause" that gets inserted into the SQL statement when requesting data.

-#2 Updated by Mike Taves about 11 years ago
+#2 Updated by Mike Taves over 14 years ago

 Replying to [comment:1 gsherman]: